Xi Jinping’s foreign minister ousted after month-long unexplained absence from public view - Local News 8

 Wang, who was foreign minister from 2013 to 2022, now serves as director of the foreign affairs arm of the ruling Communist Party, a position which makes him China’s top diplomat.

-The appointment of a foreign minister occured during a meeting of the China’s National People’s Congress Standing Committee meeting on Tuesday.
-The meeting was abruptly announced on Monday in a deviation from past precedent.
+The China’s National People’s Congress Standing Committee made the new foreign minister appointment on Tuesday in a meeting that was abruptly announced the day before, in a deviation from typical procedure.

+Qin had played a key role in efforts by the US and China to restore communication, including meeting with US Secretary of State Antony Blinken on June 18 during the American diplomat’s visit to Beijing.

-The high-profile diplomat has not been seen in public since June 25, after he met with officials from Sri Lanka, Vietnam and Russia in Beijing.
+Qin has not been seen in public since June 25, after he met with officials from Sri Lanka, Vietnam and Russia in Beijing, sparking intense speculation in a country known for its political opaqueness.

 In his last public appearance, a smiling Qin was seen walking side by side with Russian Deputy Foreign Minister Andrey Rudenko, who flew to Beijing to meet with Chinese officials after a short-lived insurrection by the Wagner mercenary group in Russia.

-Qin’s disappearance from China’s foreign affairs schedule has not been fully explained by the ministry, which briefly cited “health reasons” when he missed a diplomatic gathering earlier this month.
+Qin’s disappearance from China’s foreign affairs schedule had not been fully explained by the ministry, which briefly cited “health reasons” when he missed a diplomatic gathering earlier this month.

+That response was missing from the briefing’s official transcript posted later on the ministry’s website, and when asked the following week a spokesperson said she had “no information to provide.”
-It also caused apparent disruptions with Wang Yi already having to step back into the role to attend an annual foreign ministers’ meeting of the Association of Southeast Asian Nations (ASEAN) in Indonesia earlier this month.

-Wang was present at a key meeting of representatives for security affairs of the BRICS bloc of major developing economies this week in South Africa, ahead of a leaders’ summit in Johannesburg next month.
+His absence also caused apparent disruptions, with Wang Yi already seen stepping back into the role to attend an annual foreign ministers’ meeting of the Association of Southeast Asian Nations (ASEAN) in Indonesia earlier this month, and again at a key meeting of the BRICS bloc of major developing economies this week in South Africa.

-Qin had a quick rise to the position of foreign minister and his appointment last year over more experienced candidates caused some surprise among observers of elite Chinese politics, but was widely seen as a sign of Xi’s trust in the diplomat.

 Adding to the intrigue of Qin’s ouster is his perceived close ties to Xi, who secured a norm-breaking third term in power last autumn with a new leadership team stacked with loyal allies.